TOBE-TOGETHER/tobe-blog/tobe_blog_service/README.md

 ## Testing

-Unit tests are used in this project to ensure code quality.
+Unit tests are being used in this project to ensure code quality.
 Rich test samples and `Juint5 + H2` solution achieve comprehensive coverage from API, service layer to database data.
 ```bash
 mvn test
 ```

+## API

+Project follows the RESTful API design principles and has integrated the spring-doc plugin, thus the APIs can be viewed and online debugged by `/swagger-ui/index.html` page.

 ## Configuation